OceanOutcomes/ocean-outcomes/what-we-do/electronic-monitoring/index.md

 O2 works with our partners to demonstrate how EM can close this gap in practice.
 Through our on-the-water pilots, system installations, and direct collaboration with vessel owners and operators, we’re helping to expand EM uptake and test solutions in real-world conditions.

 This work is critical to moving EM beyond theory.
-Our work helps stakeholders understand the what, why and how of EM — application, costs, how it can deliver market value.
+Our work helps stakeholders understand the what, why and how of EM — application, costs and how it can deliver market value.
 These demonstrations provide the foundation for broader adoption and help build shared understanding and value among industry and regulators alike.

 ##Establishing frameworks for change